rollup/rollup/docs/999-big-list-of-options.md

 Type: `boolean`<br> CLI: `--preserveModules`/`--no-preserveModules`<br> Default: `false`

 Instead of creating as few chunks as possible, this mode will create separate chunks for all modules using the original module names as file names.
 Requires the [`output.dir`](guide/en/#outputdir) option.
-Tree-shaking will still be applied, suppressing files that are not used by the provided entry points or do not have side effects when executed.
-This mode can be used to transform a file structure to a different module format.
+Tree-shaking will still be applied, suppressing files that are not used by the provided entry points or do not have side effects when executed as well as unused exports of files.
+On the other hand, if plugins (like `@rollup/plugin-commonjs`) emit additional "virtual" files to do their work, those files will be emitted as actual files using a pattern `_virtual/fileName.js`.

+It is therefore not recommended to blindly use this option to transform an entire file structure to another format if you directly want to import from those files as expected exports may be missing.
+In that case, you should rather designate all files explicitly as entry points by adding them to the [`input` option object](guide/en/#input), see the example there for how to do that.

 Note that when transforming to `cjs` or `amd` format, each file will by default be treated as an entry point with [`output.exports`](guide/en/#outputexports) set to `auto`.
 This means that e.g. for `cjs`, a file that only contains a default export will be rendered as